OpenSSL

 API Version

-sgcWebSockets Enterprise allows to load 1.1.1 openSSL libraries, you can configure in this property which openSSL API version will be loaded.
+sgcWebSockets Enterprise allows you to load 1.1.1 openSSL libraries, you can configure in this property which openSSL API version will be loaded.
 Only one API version can be loaded by process (so you can't mix openSSL 1.0.2 and 1.1.1 libraries in the same application).

 LibPath

-This property allows to set the location of openSSL libraries.
+This property allows you to set the location of openSSL libraries.
 This is useful for Android or OSX projects, where the location of the openSSL libraries must be set.

 Accepts the following values: